 Requirements: The course will consist of assigned readings, lectures, discussions, short writing assignments, and a research paper.
-For each of the four weeks with supplemental reading assignments, students will be required to submit a 600 to 800 word summary and analysis of the material along with one question for class discussion.
-These supplemental readings are the four pieces by Long, Viola, Krieger and Khazanov.
-These papers are all due in class on the Wednesday of the week during which the material is discussed.
+There will be two short 600 to 800 word papers due.
+The first one will be on collectivization and dekulakization.
+The second one will be on some aspect of World War II in the Soviet Union.
 Students will also have to complete a 1400 to 2000 word research paper on the history of their family in the USSR.
 Students may substitute a research paper on a different subject in consultation with the instructor.
 This paper is due the last week of class.
-All late papers will lose one letter grade for each day they are late.
+All late papers will lose ten percent for each day they are late.
+Please see the separate handout regarding late papers.
 Students must come to class on time.
 Being more than fifteen minutes late will count as an absence.
 Students will lose one letter grade after four unexcused absences and fail the course after seven.
 Written proof of an emergency from a doctor or other appropriate authority is required for an absence to be excused.
-Please turn off all cell phones while in class.
-I will eject any students carrying on cell phone conversations during class from the room.
+No mobile phones are to be visible during class.
+They are to be out of sight and turned off.
+I will eject any student from class that has a visible cell phone or whose cell phone rings during class.
 This will count as an unexcused absence.
 Finally, I have a significant hearing loss and may have to ask people to repeat their questions or statements from time to time.
 You can minimize this by speaking loudly and clearly.
 This syllabus is tentative and subject to change.

 Readings: The primary text book for this class is Geoffry Hosking’s, The First Socialist Society: The History of the Soviet Union from Within (Cambridge, MA: Harvard University Press, 1993).
-In addition to this book there are four short readings by James Long, Lynne Viola, Viktor Krieger and Anatoly Khazanov that will be provided to the students by the instructor.
+In addition to this book there are a number of shorter readings that will be provided to the students by the instructor.

 Week One: Introduction to the course and review of the syllabus.